deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 8 shows the ablation study on the effect of modulating the attention weights for memory entries using different ranges.
+> Table 8 shows the ablation study of modulating the attention weights for memory entries using different ranges, showing that the configuration of [0.95, 1.05] achieves the best performance.

 </details>